l3uddz/traktarr/README.md

                                   specified as a comma-separated list.
 Use 'ignore' to add shows from any genre, including ones with no genre specified.
   -f, --folder TEXT               Add shows with this root folder to Sonarr.
-  -a, --actor TEXT                Only add movies from this actor to Radarr.
-Only one actor can be
+  -p, --person TEXT               Only add shows from this person (e.g. actor) to Sonarr.
+Only one
-                                  specified.
-Requires the 'person' list option.
+                                  person can be specified.
+Requires the 'person' list type.
-  --include-non-acting-roles      Include non-acting roles such as 'As Himself', 'Narrator', etc.
+  --include-non-acting-roles      Include non-acting roles such as 'Director', 'As Himself',
-                                  Requires the 'person' list option with the 'actor' argument.
+                                  'Narrator', etc. Requires the 'person' list type with the 'person' argument.
   --no-search                     Disable search when adding shows to Sonarr.
   --notifications                 Send notifications.
   --authenticate-user TEXT        Specify which user to authenticate with to retrieve Trakt lists.